Why do I do what I do?

 I want to make it easy for you to discuss challenging topics and make difficult decisions.
 No one likes talking about the possibility of incapacity or their own mortality – but once you do and we get your plan in place, you will keep control of your ability to make your own decisions about your financial and health care choices.
 This is when our clients tell us they finally get that peace of mind knowing that no matter what happens, they have a legally-binding plan that will carry out their wishes and leave a legacy of love and compassion for their families.

-I graduated from The Benjamin N. Cardozo School of Law in 1998 and became a member of the New York State Bar and California State Bar in 1998 and 2012, respectively.
+I graduated from The Benjamin N. Cardozo School of Law in 1998.
+While at Cardozo, I participated in their Bet Tzedek Legal Clinic where I represented indigent elderly and disabled people.
+I was admitted to the New York State Bar in 1998 and the California State Bar in 2012.